Rural vs. urban nursing: which setting fits your career and life?

 What is true: Rural settings offer fewer management positions (smaller facilities have fewer layers), fewer specialty certifications (because patient volume in a subspecialty is lower), and fewer employer-sponsored CEU opportunities.
 If career advancement for you means becoming a director of a 40-bed ICU or a CNO at a 500-bed system, those jobs are in urban health systems.

 What is myth: The idea that rural nurses cannot advance professionally, obtain advanced degrees, or reach leadership positions.
 Rural nurses pursue NP programs, DNP programs, and CRNA school.
-They reach CNO positions of their rural facilities.
+They reach CNO positions at their rural facilities.
 They transition into health system administration.
-Many use rural practice as a foundation for autonomous NP practice in a state with full practice authority — in rural areas, FPA states allow NPs to practice independently without a collaborative physician agreement, which means rural areas are where NP practice authority matters most practically.
+Many use rural practice as a foundation for autonomous NP practice.

 State-specific rural nursing programs and incentives